MelvinOmega/gallery-app/README.md

 ## BDD
 * View different photos that interest me.
 * Click on a single photo to expand it and also view the details of the photo.
 The photo details must appear on a modal within the same route as the main page.
-* Search for different categories of photos. (ie. Workspace, Food)
+* Search for different categories of photos. (ie. travel, Food)
 * Copy a link to the photo to share with my friends.
 * View photos based on the location they were taken.
 ## Requirements

 You Require to install

-* Python3.6
+* Python3.9
 * Django
 * Pip
 * Virtual environment